berkott/NavigationAssistant/README.md

+# CURRENT PROGRESS IS BEING MADE ON A PRIVATE REPO

 # Navigation Assistant

 This project is aimed at providing a real time navigation assistant for the visually impaired which is currently being built to be able to detect sidewalks, crosswalks, and traffic light in a solution that will be combined with Google Maps navigation to provide a solution for visually impaired.